elovalo/elovalo/README.md

 ## License

-Coming later.
-We are moving to GPLv3 for software and Creative Commons Attribution-ShareAlike.
+Coming soon.
+We are moving to GPLv3 for software and Creative Commons Attribution-ShareAlike for hardware.
 More details are coming later.
-In meantime, you must ask us before using.
+In meantime, you must ask us before using or making derivate works based on this.